precice/elmer-adapter/Partitioned_Heat_Conduction/Reference_Problem/ReadMe.md

 Reference_Problem.msh   : This is the msh file that mesh files for ElmerSolver can be generated from

 # Generating Mesh Files
-It can be done in 2 ways
+It can be done in 2 ways\
-using ElmerGrid : just type ElmerGrid 14 2 Reference_Problem.msh and the mesh files will be generated in a seperate folder under same name using ElmerGUI  : open the msh file in ElmerGUI, define problem, save the project and generate .sif file, the mesh files will be generated in the location defined
+using ElmerGrid : just type ElmerGrid 14 2 Reference_Problem.msh and the mesh files will be generated in a seperate folder under same name\
+using ElmerGUI  : open the msh file in ElmerGUI, define problem, save the project and generate .sif file, the mesh files will be generated in the location defined
                   in the model/setup under MeshDB parameter.
-For more information please refer to ElmerGUI Tutorials http://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerTutorials.pdf
+For more information please refer to ElmerGUI Tutorials \
+                  http://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerTutorials.pdf

 # Generating .msh File
 These steps are required if the user want to regenerate the existing .msh file, gmsh software is required, open the .geo in gmsh by running command gmsh <FileName>.geo and follow the following tutorial https://www.youtube.com/watch?v=O1FyiBBuN98&ab_channel=JoshTheEngineer

+# Running Example